jjvanzon/JJs-Reference-Architecture/api.md

 sqlExecutor.ExecuteNonQuery("update Ingredient set Name = @name where ID = @id", new { id, name });
 ```

-In that case no SQL files have to be included in your project.
+In that case no `SQL` files have to be included in your project.

-But it might make it harder to track down all the SQL of your project, optimize it and using SQL strings also circumvents another layer of protection against SQL injection attacks.
+But it might make it harder to track down all the `SQL` of your project, optimize it and using `SQL` strings may also circumvents another layer of protection against `SQL` injection attacks.

 #### SQL String Concatenation

 *`SQL` `string` concatenation* is sort of a no-no, because it removes a layer of protection against `SQL` injection attacks. `SqlClient` has `SqlParameters` from `.NET` to prevent unwanted insertion of scripting. `SqlExecutor` from `JJ.Framework` uses `SqlParameters` under the hood, to offer the same kind of protection.
-This encodes the parameters, so that they are recognized as simple types or string values rather than additional scripting.
+This *encodes* the parameters, so that they are recognized as simple types or string values rather than additional scripting.

 Here is a trick to potentially prevent using string concatenation as an option: When you want to filter something conditionally, depending on a parameter being filled in or not then the following expression might be used in the `SQL` script's `where` clause